 “I’ve found that the Disaster Management Program has allowed me to do things that I really love, such as working with my hands and working directly with people in need.
 I also feel it has been important to the development of my Christian faith through the opportunities of service, meeting new people, building relationships, working with and learning about the church and my Mennonite heritage.”

-Alicia (Hertzler) Hurst, a 2007 grad from Lancaster, Pa., is a member of the MDS Binational Board of Delegates.
+Alicia (Hertzler) Hurst, a 2007 grad from Lancaster, Pa., is the Volunteer Placement Coordinator for MDS in Lititz, Pa.

 “You learn to be a witness to the community around you, but you are also overwhelmingly humbled and filled with compassion when you hear the stories of homeowners or bond with a youth group during the week.
 What an amazing life tool to learn the art of being blessed as you serve.
 I think that the people that I spent time with during my two summer experiences are faces that I will never forget and always feel connected to.”

 Jackie (Shaw) O’Brien, a 2008 grad from Lowvillle, N.Y., has been a long-term volunteer with MDS, and has led groups with Habitat for Humanity in Nicaragua, Romania and Guatemala.

 “Every aspect of this program was absolutely worth it and very valuable in making me who I am.
 The summer field experience, summer internship and service projects were the most beneficial to me because we got to experience first hand everything we were taught in class.
 We got to put into practice what we had learned and it was just amazing.
 This experience left me with a feeling of a new confidence and understanding of who I am and who I wanted to be.”